juliohm1978/kubernetes-nfs-volume-provisioner/README.md

 When the `init-perms` annotation is `true`, the controller will attempt to mount the NFS share temporarily and create the subdirectories `/subpath/default-myclaim`.
 It will use the values from `uid`, `gid` and `mode` to adjust directory owner and permissions.
 If this initialization step fails, the PV will not be created.

 These annotations allow PVs to be fully provisioned, making sure its volume directories exist on the remote NFS server with the correct owner and permissions.

+**IMPORTANT**: In order for this feature to work, the controller Pod needs to run with `privileged: true`.
+If privileged Pods are not allowed in your cluster, you can safely disable the privilege escalation and run the controller with this feature disabled.
+For that, take a look at the [helm chart values.yaml](https://github.com/juliohm1978/charts/blob/master/charts/k8s-nfs-provisioner/values.yaml) and change the values of `privileged` and `args.disablePvInit` for your deployment.

 ## Controller command line options